-Even more exciting features are found when compressible fluids are considered, in particular for relative velocities $\Delta \nu$ of the order of twice the speed of sound in the fluid.
-For a vortex sheet in two spatial dimensions the KHI is suppressed and the discontinuity becomes stable again for $\Delta \nu > 2\sqrt{2}c_s$ (see Problem 1 in §84 of [3]).
-In the case of a finite-size shear layer, the instability is present for all values of $\Delta \nu$ , but displays different properties for $\Delta \nu > 2c_s$ [4-8].
+Even more exciting features are found when compressible fluids are considered, in particular for relative velocities Δv of the order of twice the speed of sound in the fluid.
+For a vortex sheet in two spatial dimensions the KHI is suppressed and the discontinuity becomes stable again for $\Delta v > 2\sqrt{2}c_s$ (see Problem 1 in §84 of [3]).
+In the case of a finite-size shear layer, the instability is present for all values of Δv , but displays different properties for $\Delta v > 2c_s$ [4-8].
 This change in behaviour is due to the appearance of negative-energy modes for acoustic perturbations in supersonically flowing compressible fluids.

-This same feature also underlies the amplified reflection (or over-reflection) of acoustic waves at an interface with $\Delta \nu > 2c_s$ (Problem 2 in §84 of [3]).
+This same feature also underlies the amplified reflection (or over-reflection) of acoustic waves at an interface with $\Delta v > 2c_s$ (Problem 2 in §84 of [3]).
 Within the gravitational analogy framework [9], this phenomenon can be related to superradiant scattering from rotating black holes [10], whose analog has been recently observed in a water tank displaying a draining vortex flow configuration [11].
 In parallel flows instead, amplified reflection is typically associated to dynamical instabilities that complicate the picture (see for example discussion in §11.5 of [12]).

 Since the KHI is an inviscid phenomenon, determined by inertial effects and not by viscosity, it can be expected to also take place in the inviscid flow of superfluids.
-In this context, KHI was experimentally observed at the interface between the two superfluid phases of He [13,14].
-More recently, dilute Bose-Einstein condensates (BECs) of ultracold atoms have been theoretically considered for the study of this phenomenon: in particular, KHI was shown to develop in phase-separated two-component BECs [15-17], while the KHI of a quantized vortex array in a single component condensate was explored in [18].
+In this context, KHI was experimentally observed at the interface between the two superfluid phases of 3He [13-15].
+Subsequently, dilute Bose-Einstein condensates (BECs) of ultracold atoms have been theoretically considered for the study of this phenomenon: in particular, KHI was shown to develop in phase-separated two-component BECs [16-18], while the KHI of a quantized vortex array in a single component condensate was explored in [19].
 Given the irrotational nature of the velocity field of a single-component BEC, the only way to accommodate the velocity difference is in fact by creating an array of quantized vortices along the shear layer.
+More recently, a similar velocity field in a BEC with a different density distribution has been experimentally investigated in [20].
+Here, a condensate subject to a synthetic magnetic field (obtained with a rotation of the trap) was prepared in a single Landau gauge wavefunction, displaying an elongated shape.
+This configuration was shown to undergo a snaking instability that was connected with a KHI and that leads to a crystallization of the BEC in droplets.

-In this article we investigate the interplay of superradiant phenomena and the KHI of an array of quantized vortices in a single component atomic BEC.
-While for $\Delta \nu < 2c_s$ we recover and further characterize the KHI studied in [18], a much richer physics is found for $\Delta \nu > 2c_s$ when the KHI mixes with propagating sound waves and gets effectively quenched.
+In this article we investigate the interplay of superradiant phenomena and the KHI of an array of quantized vortices in a single component atomic BEC confined between two hard-wall potentials.
+While for $\Delta v < 2c_s$ we recover and further characterize the KHI studied in [19], a much richer physics is found for $\Delta v > 2c_s$ when the KHI mixes with propagating sound waves and gets effectively quenched.
 In finite-size configurations along the direction transverse to the velocity, the KHI is replaced by a slower instability: the perturbation starts to appear in the bulk of the two counter-propagating flows and only at later times it produces a significant distortion of the vortex array.
 This is a superradiant instability (SRI) can be understood in terms of a repeated amplified scattering of sound waves in the two surrounding bulk regions, that are then bounced back towards the vortex array by the edges of the system.
-An analogous mechanism was studied in [19] in a configuration where the velocity jump was created by a static synthetic gauge field with no independent dynamics.
+An analogous mechanism was studied in [21] in a configuration where the velocity jump was created by a static synthetic gauge field with no independent dynamics.